The name of the society is GOVIS Incorporated.

 6.2.
 A Member will be deemed to have resigned from GOVIS if:

-6.2.3. where a confirmation is not given in accordance with clause 6.2.2, they fail to confirm their wish to continue as a Member within one month of being sent a reminder notice by the Secretary that their confirmation is overdue (together with advice in writing to the effect that continued non-confirmation will result in cancellation of their membership).
+- a further month of being sent a reminder notice by the Secretary that their confirmation is overdue (together with advice in writing to the effect that continued non-confirmation will result in cancellation of their membership).

 6.5.
 Provided the process in Rule 6.4 is followed, any decision made by the Committee in exercise of its power contained in Rule 6.3 shall be final and not subject to appeal.